to-ton/SQLi-Routed-Column-Generator-and-Time-Based-tool/README.md

-This is a little program I made in highschool to speed up my hacks..
-This is deprecated tho \_o_/ don't use it. keeping it for memories..
+<pre>❗❗❗This is a little program I made in highschool to speed up my hacks..
+This is deprecated tho \_o_/ don't use it.❗❗❗
+keeping it for sweet memories..</pre>

 # Your SQLi Essentials
 Routed SQLi Columns Generator tool and Time based SQLi tool summed up into one :)